mistakia/nano-community/docs/getting-started-devs/integrations.md

 By using a query list instead of a path parameter to specify `<local-part>`, the protocol can support both dynamic services that can generate JSON on-demand and static servers with a JSON file that may contain multiple names.
 A static file server will simply ignore the query parameters and return the entire file.

 Allowing comma-separated values to be provided for the `names` query parameter, and responding with a list structured `names` field also allows clients to make requests for multiple Nano identifier names in a single request.

-#### Re-assignment of Nano identifiers

-Nano identifier services SHOULD ONLY allow re-assignment of currently or previously registered identifiers to the current or original owner, even in the case of an expired registration.

-For example, a Nano identifier service MAY allow the original owner of an expired registered identifier to re-register the identifier to the original or a new Nano public address by requiring authentication with the originally assigned address or an alternative authentication method.

-This restriction ensures that a new user cannot claim an expired identifier and receive payments that were intended for the original owner.

 #### Serving from a subdomain